Locality and Centrality: The Variety ZG: Characterizations of

 \subsection{Consequences of Theorem~\ref{thm:congruence}}

 The most important consequence of Theorem~\ref{thm:congruence} is a characterization of the languages in~$\ZG$, which is similar to the one obtained by Straubing in~\cite{Straubing82} for the variety $\MNil$.
 To define~$\MNil$, first define the operation $S^1$ on a semigroup~$S$: this is the monoid obtained from~$S$ by adding an identity element $1$ to~$S$ if $S$ does not have one.
 Now, define a \emph{nilpotent semigroup} $S$ to be a semigroup satisfying the equation $x^\omega y = y x^\omega = x^\omega$.
 The variety $\MNil$ is generated by monoids of the form $S^1$ for $S$ a nilpotent semigroup.
+Note that $\MNil \subseteq \ZG$, because the equation of $\MNil$ implies the equation of~$\ZG$.
 It was shown in~\cite{Straubing82} that the languages of $\MNil$ are generated by \emph{disjoint monomials}, that is, they are Boolean combinations of languages of the form $B^* a_1 B^* a_2 \cdots a_k B^*$ with $B\cap \{a_1,\ldots, a_k\}=\emptyset$.

 Our analogous characterization for~$\ZG$ is the following, obtained via Theorem~\ref{thm:congruence}: